Millions from the embezzled $2.5 billion in public funds recovered, says Iraqi PM’s office

 “The competent authorities have been able to retrieve a first tranche amounting to 182.6 billion Iraqi dinars,” said al-Sudani, in a statement released by his office.

-Iraq said that they have recovered a “part” of $2.5 billion in public funds which were embezzled from the government’s tax authority after a massive scheme involving officials and businesses, in a statement, on Sunday.
+Iraq said that it has recovered a “part” of $2.5 billion in public funds which were embezzled from the government’s tax authority after a massive scheme involving officials and businesses, on Sunday.
 The Iraqi Prime Minister, Mohammed Shia al-Sudani, said that they have retrieved at least $125 million (182 billion Iraqi dinars) from a businessman detained in connection with the fraud.

 “The competent authorities have been able to retrieve a first tranche amounting to 182.6 billion Iraqi dinars,” said al-Sudani, in a statement released by his office.
 It added that the amount was recovered in the form of seized properties and assets of Noor Zuhair Jassim, a businessman, implicated in the theft of more than $1 billion that he “confessed” he had received.